MilesCranmer/research_match/README.md

 Sorts a list of names by research interest.
 Good for conferences.

 Works by:
-- Downloading N recent abstracts each author in a list of names
+- Downloading N recent abstracts from each author in a list of names
 - Searching the abstracts for keywords/regular expressions

 # Required packages